Vancouver skyline with mountains and ocean

 Don't forget your data plan

-An eSIM gets you full Canadian 5G from the moment you land β€” no roaming charges, no SIM card queues at the airport.
-Takes 5 minutes to set up.
+An eSIM gives you full Canadian 5G the moment you land at YVR — no roaming charges, no airport SIM queues.
+Takes 5 minutes to set up at home, before you leave.